purpleidea/mgmt/docs/function-guide.md

 `printf("the %s is %d", "answer", 42)` or `printf("3 * 2 = %d", 3 * 2)`.
 Since
 you couldn't implement the infinite number of possible signatures, this API lets you write code which can be coerced into different forms.
-This makes implementing what would appear to be generic or polymorphic, instead something that is actually static and that still has the static type safety properties that were guaranteed by the mgmt language.
+This makes implementing what would appear to be generic or polymorphic, instead of something that is actually static and that still has the static type safety properties that were guaranteed by the mgmt language.

 Since this is an advanced topic, it is not described in full at this time.
 For more information please have a look at the source code comments, some of the